 On February 25, 1842, German writer of adventure novels Karl May was born.
 He is probably best known for his novels set in the American Old West with their main protagonists Winnetou and Old Shatterhand.
 Likewise he wrote similar popular adventures set in the Orient and Middle East in which the main protagonists were Kara Ben Nemsi and Hadschi Halef Omar.
 Being an efficient author and salesman, he often staged himself as one of his protagonists and sold his stories as apparently autobiographical.
 Many of his works were adapted for film, stage, audio dramas and comics.
 Later in his career, May turned to philosophical and spiritual genres.
 In Germany, Karl May‘s stories have similar popularity as e.g. Jules Verne‘s adventure stories for the French, or Emilio Salgari‘s narratives for Italians.
 Personally, as a child I stopped reading Karl May after two of his books and switched to science fiction.
 But I remember friends of mine who have read at least twenty or thirty of his books.

 Born in Saxony – and seven years in Prison

 Karl May was born as the fifth among thirteen siblings of a poor family of weavers in Ernstthal, Schönburgische Rezessherrschaften in Kingdom of Saxony.
 During his school years, he received tuition in music and composition.
 Financial straits precluded studies at a university.
 In 1856, May commenced teacher training for elementary school in Waldenburg but in 1859 was expelled for stealing six candles.
 After an appeal, he was allowed to continue in Plauen.
 Shortly after graduation, when his room mate accused him of stealing a watch, May was jailed in Chemnitz for six weeks and his license to teach was permanently revoked.
 After this, May worked with little success as a private tutor, an author of tales, a composer and a public speaker.
 For four years, from 1865 to 1869, May was jailed in the workhouse at Osterstein Castle, Zwickau.
-With good behaviour, May became an administrator of the prison library which gave him the chance to read widely.
+With good behavior, May became an administrator of the prison library which gave him the chance to read widely.
 He made a list of the works he planned to write.
 All in all, he spent more than seven years in prison.

 Prison Release and First Steps as Author